So Real List. Urgent and Important in TickTick. Blog About Lists for Productivity

 Everything looks great, but what if something goes wrong?
 How do you ensure that your to-do list remains a useful tool and does not become a fragile burden that needs to be rearranged regularly?

 The road to the avoidance of the named problem is the heavy emphasis on decomposition.
 Tasks are broken down so granular that even if the actual volume of work on them increases significantly, they would still occupy a predictable portion of the day.
-It is clear that it is impossible to predict and consider everything, so sometimes tasks move to the next day.
+It is clear that it is impossible to predict and consider everything, so sometimes overdue tasks move to the next day.
 This is fine.

 Another important detail is that almost all significant tasks go through the to-do list.
 Maxim has a habit of regularly monitoring the list and keeping it tidy.
 Such a well-groomed to-do list relieves the head and removes unnecessary stress.
 And it does its job even better when it contains the daily task “Take a break.”
 Not every overwork will withstand such pressure from someone planning their affairs.🙂